 It took millions of years for the first H. Sapiens to evolve from apes.
 Yet, in less than 10 generations, we’ve transformed the way we live—to a lifestyle that’s totally different from what our bodies were evolved for.
 This results in “mismatches” which we’ll touch on below.
 Do get our detailed The Story of the Human Body summary (in text, graphic and audio formats) where we explain the changes and implications in more detail.

 Many of the diseases or discomforts that we face today (e.g. high blood pressure, cancer, cavities) arise from “mismatches” in our cultural and biological evolution.
 Mismatches basically occur when the inputs from our environment are (a) too much, (b) too little, or (c) too new for our bodies to handle.
 Longer life expectancy also means a growing number of people with aging-related diseases and disabilities.
 Our medical innovations also act as “cultural buffers” to cause “dysevolution”.
 For example, the overuse of antibiotics can hasten the emergence of new superbugs and bring new auto-immune diseases (e.g. Crohn’s disease).

 • Diseases from Excess.
-For the first time in human history, we have too much food, most of which are processed foods with little/no fibre, and contain lots of starch and sugars.
-In the book and our full summary, we explain why the excess energy results in issues (e.g. obesity, Type 2 diabetes, heart diseases, and reproductive tissue cancers), and how exercise and a sound diet could make a positive difference.
+For the first time in human history, we have too much food, most of which are processed foods with little/no fibre, and contain lots of starch and sugars, and such excess energy creates problems for the body.

 Other Details in “The Story of the Human Body”